 UNICEF Rights Respecting School

-Seymour Park Community Primary School is proud to be a UNICEF Rights Respecting school.
+Seymour Park Community Primary School is proud to be a GOLD UNICEF Rights Respecting school.
 Children's rights are learned and lived here.
 We all MAKE A WORLD OF DIFFERENCE.

 What is the UNICEF UK Rights Respecting Schools Award?